Immigrants Criminal Records

 Deportation and Legal Consequences

-Immigrants with criminal records face severe legal consequences, including deportation.
-This can lead to family separation and significant disruptions in their lives.
+Immigrants with criminal records face severe legal repercussions, including the risk of deportation.
+This can lead to devastating consequences, such as family separation and significant disruptions in their lives, often leaving them without support systems.
+Understanding the legal landscape surrounding criminal records is crucial for advocating for fair treatment of immigrants.

 Employment and Housing Challenges